peteroupc/peteroupc.github.io/randomnotes.md

 <a id=Multivariate_Normal_Multinormal_Distribution></a>
 #### Multivariate Normal (Multinormal) Distribution

-The following pseudocode calculates a random point in space that follows a [**_multivariate normal (multinormal) distribution_**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
+The following pseudocode calculates a random vector (list of numbers) that follows a [**_multivariate normal (multinormal) distribution_**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
 The method `MultivariateNormal` takes the following parameters:

-- A list, `mu` (&mu;), which indicates the means to add to the random point's components. `mu` can be `nothing`, in which case each component will have a mean of zero.
+- A list, `mu` (&mu;), which indicates the means to add to the random vector's components. `mu` can be `nothing`, in which case each component will have a mean of zero.
-- A list of lists `cov`, that specifies a _covariance matrix_ (&Sigma;, a symmetric positive definite N&times;N matrix, where N is the number of components of the random point).
+- A list of lists `cov`, that specifies a _covariance matrix_ (&Sigma;, a symmetric positive definite N&times;N matrix, where N is the number of components of the random vector).

 &nbsp;